 The due dates of the assignments are shown in the table above.
-Please note that all these dates are tentative.
+Please note that these dates are tentative.
 The due dates will be confirmed when the assignments are posted on OWL.
 The dates will coincide with the class progression on subsequent topics.

-Where possible, the instructions for each assignment will be posted on the course website at least 1 week in advance of the due date.

-If for any reason the assignment schedule given above cannot be adhered to, the assignment marks will be pro-rated.
-The six (6) assignments are worth 30% of the overall mark for the course.
-If an assignment must be cancelled for any reason, the remaining assignment weights will be prorated to add up to 30%.
+Where possible, the instructions for each assignment will be posted on the date listed in the above table and at least 1 week in advance of the due date.
+If for any reason the assignment schedule given above cannot be adhered to, the assignment marks will be prorated.
+The five assignments are worth 35% of the overall mark for the course.
+If an assignment must be cancelled for any reason, the remaining assignment weights will be prorated to add up to 35%.